BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 # Survey - Fourth challenge

 This section corresponds to the fourth challenge of the event that each team had to complete.
-Basically, the main goal of this fourth challenge was to develop a video conference application.
-This application should cover some functional requirements, such as creation of chat rooms with the possibility of inviting users to join in, A/V calls between users and the possibility to make A/V calls at the same time that a chat room is available (exchanging messages).
+The main goal of this fourth challenge was to develop a video conference application.
+This application should cover some functional requirements, such as the creation of chat rooms with the possibility of inviting users to join in, A/V calls between users and the possibility to make A/V calls at the same time that a chat room is available (exchanging messages).
 This was an open challenge in which the participants could choose hyperties already available or develop their own hyperties.

-Unfortunately, neither team managed to finish this challenge in time.
+Unfortunately, neither of the teams that made it to this challenged, managed to finish this challenge in time.
 Below are listed all the questions and some of the collected answers.

 1. Did you choose to develop new Hyperties?
 If yes, describe them briefly.
 If not, pass to the sixth question.